dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

         contrast between that truth and the sea of disinformation gives you the smoke that indicates fire

+- transition from discussing the methodical high-dimensional characterization of behavior to discussing identification, stratification, & etc of equilibria as resources
+  - once you know where someone intends to go, it becomes much simpler to put their words/actions/behavior into context
+    - in other words, their motion along (high-dimensional surfaces) becomes much easier to place into context and understand qualitatively

+- overwatch analogy: *get on the point*
+  - the point is the objective. when you know the point, you know your enemy's destination. if you place yourself at the point, you are going to be targeted and thus, the next questions: from which angle is the attack going to present itself and which paths lead to each angle of attack
+  - if your personal goal for the season is to increase DPS for a high-damage, non-support character, get yourself on the point and wait. when there's no enemies approaching, navigate the path-neighborhood close to the point until you find potential sources of DPS
+  - to me, overwatch is interesting because of the dynamic of DPS vs Alt-Charging. it's not simply the damage you do, but the inverse (the damage enemies do) also impacts the outcome of the game in more ways than simply your time-out when respawning.
+    - even though its far from realistic, the impacts to strategy from dps-vs-alt add depth to both to the game and the metagame

+- application of a resources-oriented mindset
+  - (is there an official name for this?)
+    - explore Jominian vs. Clauswitzian mindsets with regard to this specifically.
+      - in the jominian view, these resources are critical to the geometry of your force-projection.
+        - this is more useful to understanding the short-term effects on the conflict and both your enemies ability to operate and necessary reactions to continue operations.
+      - in the clauswitzian view, these resources form the basis for moreso long-term effects, some of the most important of which are effects that last decades.
+        - in this view, you wage conflict to achieve specific effects. there are many ways to get there and they vary along many lines: in effectiveness, in efficiency, in their quality.

+  - To me, my friends and my adversaries, what are my resources and what is the value of each?
+  - what paths are available to obtaining these resources?
+    - i.e. what options are there?
+  - in cyberwar, this is an effective high-level approach to modeling defense in spite of the obfuscation of an offense.
+    - it doesn't matter how your enemy reaches your resources. what matters is that they do.
+    - so you know, regardless of where they come and how they get their, they are coming for what you need or consider valuable.
+  - depending on their intent, desire and need to attain/destroy your resources, in some circumstances, it is more efficient offensively to present yourself to your enemy directly, so you can limit the number of paths they will take to reach you.
+    - in this context, i reference paths both in the literal physical sense and the metaphorical sense
+    - but if you choose this tactic, be prepared for a fight. your only advantage is that you know that you will be where they are going.

 <a name="whether-cognizant-nearly-all-attach-their-behavior-thoughts-and-identity-to-equilibria-in-social-games" />

 ### &#8855; &#8710; &#8968;xiii&#8969; [Whether Cognizant, Nearly All Attach Their Behavior, Thoughts and Identity To Equilibria In Social Games.
 When Unattached To Sociophysical Equilibria, Our Energy Becomes Trackless, Formless and Incomprehensible To The Unconscionable.](#whether-cognizant-nearly-all-attach-their-behavior-thoughts-and-identity-to-equilibria-in-social-games)